kienmarkdo/Job-Market-Trends-Analysis/README.md

     - Leverage ML techniques to answer relevant questions regarding job market trends

 # Data Staging
-Our data staging code is in 'CSI4142_DataStaging_Group9.ipynb' in the Data Staging folder.
+Our data staging code is in 'CSI4142_DataStaging_Group9.ipynb' in the data_staging folder.
 If you want to run and test it:
-- Download the notebook from Data Staging folder
+- Download the notebook from data_staging folder
 - Download the first dataset from this link: https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset?resource=download
-- Download CityPopulation.csv from Data Staging folder
+- Download CityPopulation.csv from data_staging folder
-- Download CompanyHQLocation.csv from Data Staging folder
+- Download CompanyHQLocation.csv from data_staging folder

 Please make sure you have python, pandas and jupyter notebook installed on your machine.